Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/index.md

 ### Sex-Specific Insights:

-- In 2021, men faced higher mortality from prostate cancer and opioid use disorders.
+- Men faced higher mortality from prostate cancer and opioid use disorders.
-- In 2021, women were disproportionately affected by breast cancer, hypertensive heart disease, and Alzheimer’s/dementia.
+- Women were disproportionately affected by breast cancer, hypertensive heart disease, and Alzheimer’s/dementia.

 ### What this means for policy & practice